 Sharkey’s previous work has focused on the role of industry prestige in shaping how investors react to firms that announce earnings restatements.
 She has also studied how matching processes in labor markets interact with features of organizational hierarchy to influence rates of entrepreneurship.
-Sharkey is currently researching the role of external ratings systems (e.g., KLD, Fortune’s Best Companies) in influencing organization-level outcomes, such as the level of pollution emitted or the diversity of managerial workers.
+Sharkey is currently researching the role of external ratings systems (e.g., KLD, Fortune’s Best Companies) and peer effects in influencing organization-level outcomes, such as the level of pollution emitted.

-Prior to entering academia, she spent three years working in management consulting.
+Prior to entering academia, she spent three years working in management consulting and a year working on education policy in Washington, D.C.

 In her free time, Sharkey’s interests center around food – both cooking at home and exploring new restaurants.